 Heber home prices are not only among the most expensive in Utah, but Heber real estate also consistently ranks among the most expensive in America.

 Unlike some cities, Heber isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Heber are a mix of both white- and blue-collar jobs.
 Overall, Heber is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Heber who work in sales jobs (12.22%), office and administrative support (10.67%), and management occupations (9.57%).
+There are especially a lot of people living in Heber who work in sales jobs (12.82%), office and administrative support (10.32%), and food service (9.85%).

-The overall education level of Heber is somewhat higher than in the average US city of 21.84%: 28.50% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Heber is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.57% of adults 25 and older in the city have at least a bachelor's degree.

+Heber is a very ethnically-diverse city.
 The people who call Heber home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Heber residents report their race to be White, followed by Asian.
 Heber also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.47% of the city’s residents.
-Important ancestries of people in Heber include German, European, Irish, and Swiss.
+People of Hispanic or Latino origin account for 17.52% of the city’s residents.
+Important ancestries of people in Heber include German, European, Irish, and Swedish.

 The most common language spoken in Heber is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Chinese.